plain-plain-text/simple-cv/README.md

 * `title` this sets the `<title>` tag for the webpage and the metadata title for the pdf.
 * `author`: This can be a collection or a single value of the author’s name.
+* `author-lastname-first`: Dublin Core prefers the names to be with the family name first.
+Definitely surround this with quotes.
 * `mode`: For the time being, this must be set to `markdown`.
 * `cv-sections`: This `YAML` collection stands in as the list of sections to the CV.
 Every section is its own Markdown page in the `sections/` directory.